 Factors for prescribing exercise

-- Your Exercise Therapist reviews your medical history, your exercise goals and preferences when prescribing your initial exercise prescription.
+- Your Exercise Therapist reviews your medical history, your current activity level and your exercise goals and preferences when prescribing your initial exercise prescription.

-- You can monitor your exercise intensity by checking your heart rate, and by using the Rating of Perceived Exertion (RPE) scale.
-For more information on how to monitor your heart rate or use the RPE scale, view our Getting Started on the Right Track section.
+- You can monitor your exercise intensity by checking by using the Rating of Perceived Exertion (RPE) scale.
+For more information on how to use the RPE scale, view our Getting Started on the Right Track section.

 - The RPE scale can be found on your exercise diary and is a scale from 6 to 20.
 Use the RPE scale to rate how difficult your cardio-based exercise felt, and how difficult your resistance training felt after each exercise session.